Monday, February 2, 2026

 Each sefirah has a traditional Hebrew name.
 To invite personal engagement, I’ve translated them in ways that highlight human experience, choosing Persistence over “Eternity,” Reverence over “Splendor,” Presence over “Kingship.”
 These names express not just metaphysical forces but ways of living.
 In the Eilat Tarot, the first sefirah at the top of the Tree is called Divine Will; it is the silent source of all becoming.
 The final sefirah is translated Presence, the fulfillment of God’s intention to create the physical world and our intention to experience and perfect it.

-Keter, Chokmah, and Binah:
+Keter, Chokmah, and Binah

 Keter is usually translated as “Crown.”
-In the Eilat Tarot, I used the more descriptive term Divine Will, which conveys the sefirah’s essence: the ineffable origin from which all creation flows.
+In the Eilat Tarot, I use the more descriptive term Divine Will, which conveys the sefirah’s essence: the ineffable origin from which all creation flows.
 It is the first stirring of intention prior to thought, form, or differentiation.

 The names of some sefirot required more interpretive translations:

-Chesed, Gevurah, and Tiferet:
+Chesed, Gevurah, and Tiferet

 Together, Overflowing Love and Restraint (Chesed and Gevurah) embody the tension between boundless giving and necessary limits.
 Their balance in Tiferet is essential for ethical action and spiritual maturity.

-Netzach and Hod are traditionally translated as ‘Victory’ and ‘Splendor’, but those names obscure their complementary movements: the will to persevere and the grace to receive.
+Netzach and Hod are traditionally translated as ‘Victory’ and ‘Splendor’, but those names obscure their complementary movements, the will to persevere and the grace to receive.

 For Netzach, the drive to endure, I settled on Persistence because it suggests power and purpose.